KeyCorp Raises Adient (NYSE:ADNT) Price Target to $55.00

-Adient (NYSE:ADNT) had its target price hoisted by equities research analysts at KeyCorp from $45.00 to $55.00 in a report issued on Monday, Benzinga reports.
-The brokerage currently has an “overweight” rating on the stock.
-KeyCorp’s price objective would suggest a potential upside of 15.86% from the company’s previous close.
+Adient (NYSE:ADNT) had its target price hoisted by research analysts at KeyCorp from $45.00 to $55.00 in a report released on Monday, Benzinga reports.
+The firm presently has an “overweight” rating on the stock.
+KeyCorp’s price objective suggests a potential upside of 28.99% from the stock’s previous close.

-A number of other research analysts have also issued reports on ADNT.
-Deutsche Bank Aktiengesellschaft lifted their target price on Adient from $44.00 to $58.00 and gave the stock a “buy” rating in a report on Monday.
-Morgan Stanley boosted their price target on Adient from $33.00 to $36.00 and gave the company an “equal weight” rating in a research note on Monday, February 8th.
-Barclays boosted their price target on Adient from $45.00 to $60.00 and gave the company an “overweight” rating in a research note on Monday.
-Zacks Investment Research raised Adient from a “hold” rating to a “strong-buy” rating and set a $43.00 price target on the stock in a research note on Friday, January 8th.
-Finally, JPMorgan Chase & Co. raised Adient from an “underweight” rating to a “neutral” rating and boosted their price objective for the stock from $20.00 to $35.00 in a research note on Friday, January 22nd.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating, seven have assigned a buy rating and one has assigned a strong buy rating to the stock.
-Adient presently has a consensus rating of “Buy” and an average target price of $42.55.
+A number of other equities analysts have also issued reports on ADNT.
+JPMorgan Chase & Co. raised Adient from an “underweight” rating to a “neutral” rating and raised their price target for the stock from $20.00 to $35.00 in a report on Friday, January 22nd.
+Morgan Stanley lowered Adient from an “equal weight” rating to an “underweight” rating and raised their price target for the stock from $36.00 to $38.00 in a report on Wednesday, March 17th.
+Credit Suisse Group raised their price target on Adient from $44.00 to $54.00 and gave the stock an “outperform” rating in a report on Wednesday, February 10th.
+Royal Bank of Canada raised their price target on Adient from $46.00 to $55.00 and gave the stock an “outperform” rating in a report on Monday.
+Finally, Deutsche Bank Aktiengesellschaft raised their price objective on shares of Adient from $44.00 to $58.00 and gave the company a “buy” rating in a research report on Monday, March 15th.
+Two research analysts have rated the stock with a sell rating, three have issued a hold rating and seven have issued a buy rating to the company’s stock.
+Adient has a consensus rating of “Hold” and an average target price of $43.36.

-Adient (NYSE:ADNT) last issued its quarterly earnings results on Thursday, February 4th.
-The company reported $1.71 EPS for the quarter, beating analysts’ consensus estimates of $0.88 by $0.83.
-The company had revenue of $3.85 billion for the quarter, compared to analyst estimates of $3.84 billion.
+Adient (NYSE:ADNT) last released its quarterly earnings results on Thursday, February 4th.
+The company reported $1.71 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.88 by $0.83.
 Adient had a negative return on equity of 0.23% and a negative net margin of 4.32%.
-The company’s quarterly revenue was down 2.3% compared to the same quarter last year.
-During the same period last year, the company earned $0.96 earnings per share.
-As a group, analysts predict that Adient will post 3.07 EPS for the current fiscal year.
+The firm had revenue of $3.85 billion for the quarter, compared to analyst estimates of $3.84 billion.
+During the same quarter last year, the company posted $0.96 earnings per share.
+The business’s revenue was down 2.3% on a year-over-year basis.
+As a group, research analysts predict that Adient will post 3.07 EPS for the current year.

-Several hedge funds have recently bought and sold shares of ADNT.
-Charles Schwab Investment Management Inc. boosted its position in Adient by 0.7% during the third quarter.
-Charles Schwab Investment Management Inc. now owns 850,956 shares of the company’s stock valued at $14,747,000 after purchasing an additional 5,593 shares during the last quarter.
-BlackRock Inc. lifted its position in shares of Adient by 3.9% in the fourth quarter.
-BlackRock Inc. now owns 10,185,573 shares of the company’s stock valued at $354,152,000 after buying an additional 381,935 shares during the last quarter.
-Great West Life Assurance Co.
-Can lifted its position in shares of Adient by 0.8% in the third quarter.
-Great West Life Assurance Co.
-Can now owns 51,419 shares of the company’s stock valued at $871,000 after buying an additional 419 shares during the last quarter.
-SG Americas Securities LLC lifted its position in shares of Adient by 9.5% in the fourth quarter.
-SG Americas Securities LLC now owns 10,653 shares of the company’s stock valued at $370,000 after buying an additional 921 shares during the last quarter.
-Finally, Panagora Asset Management Inc. acquired a new stake in shares of Adient in the fourth quarter valued at approximately $1,724,000.
-84.90% of the stock is owned by institutional investors.
+Hedge funds have recently bought and sold shares of the company.
+Steward Partners Investment Advisory LLC lifted its position in shares of Adient by 933.3% during the 4th quarter.
+Steward Partners Investment Advisory LLC now owns 837 shares of the company’s stock valued at $29,000 after acquiring an additional 756 shares during the period.
+Lazard Asset Management LLC acquired a new stake in shares of Adient during the 4th quarter valued at approximately $32,000.
+Royal London Asset Management Ltd. acquired a new position in shares of Adient during the 4th quarter worth approximately $55,000.
+Advisory Services Network LLC raised its position in shares of Adient by 20.2% during the 4th quarter.
+Advisory Services Network LLC now owns 1,863 shares of the company’s stock worth $65,000 after purchasing an additional 313 shares during the last quarter.
+Finally, Aequim Alternative Investments LP grew its stake in Adient by 5,960.6% in the 4th quarter.
+Aequim Alternative Investments LP now owns 1,000,000 shares of the company’s stock worth $78,000 after acquiring an additional 983,500 shares during the period.
+Institutional investors own 84.90% of the company’s stock.

 Adient plc designs, manufactures, and markets a range of seating systems and components for passenger cars, commercial vehicles, and light trucks.
 The company's products include frames, mechanisms, foams, head restraints, armrests, and trim covers.
 It serves automotive original equipment manufacturers in the Americas, Europe, China, and internationally.